duke-malaria-collaboratory/bistro_pipeline/README.md

 # BISTRO: Blood meal Identification by STR Overlap

-This snakemake pipeline identifies matches between mosquitoes (the "evidence") and the people they bit (the "reference") using short tandem repeat (STR) profiles of human blood from freshly fed mosquitoes and from people.
-Note that you can use it for other matching purposes as well (not just matching mosquito blood meals with the people they bit).
+This snakemake pipeline identifies matches between bloodmeals (the "evidence") and the people they bit (the "reference") using short tandem repeat (STR) profiles of human blood from freshly fed bloodmeals and from people.
+Note that you can use it for other matching purposes as well (not just matching bloodmeal blood meals with the people they bit).

 Inputs:
 1. Human STR profiles (the "reference")
-1. Mosquito STR profiles (the "evidence")
+1. Bloodmeal STR profiles (the "evidence")
 1. Human population allele frequencies (optional)

 Outputs:
-1. log10LRs for each mosquito-human pair
+1. log10LRs for each bloodmeal-human pair
-1. Human matches for each mosquito
+1. Human matches for each bloodmeal

 See below for more information about the format of the input and output files.